A How-To Guide for Starting Seeds Successfully

 4.6.
 Label Seeds

-Tags and labels help track what you are planting and the detailed information about the seeds, such as seed name, sowing date, number of days required for germination and days of maturity.
-There are a lot of DIY ideas to label the garden plants can help you.
+Use tags or labels to track planting details such as seed name, sowing date, germination time, and days to maturity.
+Explore various DIY ideas to label the garden plants.

 4.7.
 Cover Pots